 ACC Meeting of Minds 2023

-This year, Wake Forest University was represented at the annual ACC Meeting of the Minds Conference by two previous Richter Scholars!
+Last year, Wake Forest University was represented at the annual ACC Meeting of the Minds Conference by two previous Richter Scholars!
 Zacary Contreras presented his project, “Casta Paintings in the 21st century: Identity Propaganda, Indigenismo, and the Reclamation of Identity Art in Mexico.”
 Laura Page presented her project, “An Investigation into Cultural and Societal Factors Affecting Maternal Birth Outcomes in Iceland and the Netherlands.”

 Laura Page stand in front of her presentation at the ACC Meeting of the Minds conference.